About This Course

-Entry Requirements: You will have already have a degree, preferably in the area of Arts or the Sciences (see detailed entry requirements)
+You will have already have a degree, preferably in the area of Arts or the Sciences See Requirements for full details.

 This course is for those who already have a degree, preferably in the area of arts or sciences, and who wish to study art history intensively over one academic year (full time) or two (part time).
 It is designed for those who have an active interest in the history of art but do not already have a degree in the discipline.

 It is suitable for those who are currently employed in some branch of the arts and want to obtain an academic qualification in the area or for students who require a conversion course to apply for graduate study, such as the taught MA or the MRes/MPhil/PhD research degrees at UCC (note that completion of the HDip does not guarantee a place on a graduate course).

 This is a full-time course over one academic year during which you will take courses in the history of art to the equivalent of 60 credits (for the two-year part-time option, you will take courses to the equivalent of 30 credits in each year).

 The course is made up of modules from the second- and third-year courses in the BA degree.
 You will chose 60 credits in consultation with the course coordinator, taking into account timetable constraints and suitability of course combinations.

 The part-time option will be taught during weekday working hours over 2 years.